 Although cheaper and more portable than symbolic links, hard links will not work everywhere (for instance, OS/2 does not have ln).
 Ideally you should fall back to 'cp -p' when ln does not work.
-An easy way, if symbolic links are acceptable to you, is to add AC when In does not work.
-An easy way, it symbolic links are acceptable to you, is to add AC_PROG_LN_S to configure.ac (see Section "Particular Program Checks" in The Autoconf Manual) and use '\$(LN_S)' in Makefile.am.
+An easy way, if symbolic links are acceptable to you, is to add AC_PROG_LN_S to configure.ac (see Section "Particular Program Checks" in The Autoconf Manual) and use '\$(LN_S)' in Makefile.am.